LarsHenrikNelson/lithos/README.md

 ### ***The develop branch is undergoing a lot of change.
 There may be breaking changes.***

-Lithos is a simple plotting package written in Python and intend for scientific publications.
+Lithos is a simple plotting package written in Python and intended for scientific publications.
 There is a strong focus on plotting clustered data within groups.
 This is particularly useful for studies where many neurons are measured per mouse or subjects per location or repeated measures per subject.
-Data can be transformed (log10, inverse, etc) and/or aggregated (mean, median, circular mean, etc) within Lithos.
+Data can be transformed (log10, inverse, etc) easily and/or aggregated (mean, median, circular mean, etc) within Lithos.
 You can also design plots, save the metadata and load the metadata for us in other plots making this comparable to GraphPad "magic" function.

 Below is a quick tutorial of how to use Lithos.
 There are two main classes: `CategoricalPlot` for plotting means, medians, etc and `LinePlot` for plotting continuous variables like KDEs, scatterplots.
 Both of these classes have a number of methods that can be used to transform the data, aggregate it, design plots, save metadata, etc. There are a variety of ways you can format the plots to generate visual appealing plots that greatly simplifies what you would have to do in other packages.
+Lithos takes Pandas dataframes, dictionaries, and 2D numpy arrays as input.

 ## Installation
-Install from github (need to have git installed)
+#### Install from github (need to have git installed)
 ```bash
 pip install git+https://github.com/LarsHenrikNelson/Lithos.git
 ```

-Install locally
+#### Install locally
 1. Download the package
 2. Open a shell or terminal
 3. Activate your python environment